Gary Plummer (basketball)

-Gary Dean Plummer (born February 21, 1962) is a retired American professional basketball player, who played in the National Basketball Association.
+Gary Dean Plummer (born February 21, 1962) is an American former professional basketball player, who played in the National Basketball Association (NBA).

 College career

 Plummer, a 6'9" tall power forward-center, played high school basketball at Osborn High School in Detroit, Michigan.
-After high school, Plummer played college basketball at Boston University, with the Boston Terriers, from 1980 to 1984.
+After high school, Plummer played college basketball for the Boston University Terriers from 1980 to 1984.

 Professional career

-Plummer was selected by the Golden State Warriors of the NBA, in the second round, with the 45th overall pick of the 1984 NBA Draft.
+Plummer was selected by the Golden State Warriors of the NBA, in the second round, with the 45th overall pick of the 1984 NBA draft.
 Plummer played in two NBA seasons.
 He played with both the Warriors and the Denver Nuggets.
 In his NBA career, Plummer played in a total of 126 games, in which he scored a total of 531 points.

 Plummer also played pro club basketball in Israel, Italy, Spain, and Greece.

 Post-playing career

 Plummer now runs the N Your Court (NYC) basketball camps and AAU programs.